ArchiDAO/ArchiDAONFT/README.md

 # NFT Skill Smart Contract Parameters
 **MVP**
 * NFT-
-  Dynamic NFT through chainlink.
+  * Dynamic NFT through Chainlink.
+  * Dynamic MetaData to be updated via chainlink oracles
   * Alias
   * Governance votes
-  * stakes ?
+  * No stakes for ERC721 - stakes should be impemented with governace ERC20 votes]

 * Non-Transferable